- Home

 How long can alcohol be detected in a hair strand test?

-Alcohol can show up in a hair strand test for up to 90 days post consumption.
+Alcohol can show up in a hair strand test, also known as a hair follicle test, for up to 90 days post consumption.

 Alcohol Testing in The Workplace